-5.4 Working with UUU-Tool
+5.4 Working with UUU

-The Universal Update Utility Tool (UUU-Tool) from NXP is a software to execute on the host to load and run the bootloader on the board through SDP (Serial Download Protocol).
+The Universal Update Utility (UUU) by NXP is software to execute on the host for loading and running the bootloader on the board through SDP (Serial Download Protocol).
 For detailed information visit https://github.com/nxp-imx/mfgtools or download the Official UUU-tool documentation.

-5.4.1 Host preparations for UUU-Tool Usage
+5.4.1 Host preparations for UUU Usage